aws-samples/the-aws-step-functions-workshop/content/module-6/step-4/index.en.md

    }
 }
 :::
 3. Once the execution is successful, review the output in the `Execution output` tab.
-Notice how the data block in the input json is added to the output of the lambda function.
+Notice how the data block in the input json is added to the output of the Lambda function.
 This output would be passed to the next state in your workflow.

 ::alert[**Congratulations!** You have executed a state machine using the using the Input and Output data processing features.]{type="success"}